 The type (formulation) of the culture medium and incubation temperature determines the numbers and types of microorganisms that will grow.
 Since no culture medium can approximate the complexity of a natural environment, liquid culture provides favorable growth conditions for the natural microbiological population under ideal circumstances.

 Understanding the different bacteria species and the effects they have in promoting corrosion is an important first step in the assessment process.
 MIC can actively or passively attack the metal components of a fire sprinkler system.
-“Active” Aerobic bacteria are a species that grow in the presence of free oxygen such as water. ”Passive” Anaerobic bacteria thrive in an oxygen depleted environment.
-Anaerobic bacteria is normally found under layers of biological waste that can form a gel like mass.
+“Active” Aerobic bacteria are species that grow in the presence of free oxygen such as water. ”Passive” Anaerobic bacteria thrive in an oxygen-depleted environment.
+Anaerobic bacteria are normally found under layers of biological waste that can form a gel-like mass.
 This mass can extend over large areas, which can foster additional deposits that promote Under-Deposit Corrosion.
 The resulting deposits will cause flow obstructions within fire sprinkler systems.
 Passive MIC can attack large areas and generally account for the greatest metal loss which leads to pinhole leaks in fire sprinkler systems.
 Proper identification of MIC bacteria requires biological testing for the specific species of bacteria.

 The different types of bacteria associated with MIC in fire sprinkler systems are:

-- Acid-producing bacteria (APB) – There are both obligate APB, which cannot grow in the presence of oxygen and may be killed by oxygen, and facultative APB, which are capable of growing in the presence or absence of oxygen.
-APB feed on organic nutrients and excrete organic acids that are very important in MIC and contribute to rapid and severe under-deposit acid attack/pitting.
+- Acid-producing bacteria (APB) – There are both obligate APB, which cannot grow in the presence of oxygen and maybe killed by oxygen, and facultative APB, which are capable of growing in the presence or absence of oxygen.
+APB feeds on organic nutrients and excretes organic acids that are very important in MIC and contribute to rapid and severe under-deposit acid attack/pitting.
 The presence of APB is the best indication of “mature” MIC communities and possibly advanced pitting corrosion.

 - Low Nutrient or Slime Producing Bacteria generally produce the thickest slime formation under aerobic conditions.
 This species produces a variety of extracellular polysaccharide polymers.
-It is these long chain molecules which act as the foundation and cement for the formation of biofilm.
+It is these long-chain molecules that act as the foundation and cement for the formation of biofilm.
 The slime-like growth coating the inside of pipes is called the biofilm.
 The purpose of this slime layer appears to be protective.
 Under harsh environments (e.g., temperature changes) slime layers can get thicker.
 As the biofilm matures, aerobic bacteria creating the biomass produce metabolic by-products all the while consuming oxygen.
 This facilitates micro-environments underneath the biofilm which can then support the growth of anaerobic bacteria.
-The slime forming bacteria are an important part of the microbial influenced corrosion.
+The slime-forming bacteria are an important part of the microbiologically influenced corrosion.

 - Sulfate-Reducing Bacteria (SRB) is an aggressive group of anaerobic bacteria that generate hydrogen sulfide (H2S).
-SRB’s can cause a number of significant problems for fire sprinkler systems and have been well documented as the most aggressive contributor of corrosion within fire sprinkler systems.
-SRB micro-organism are difficult to detect because they are anaerobic in nature and grow deep down in biofilms (slimes) as part of a microbial community.
-The only means of removal of SRB’s is replacement of the pipe or a chemical cleaning and secondary treatment of the system with bacterial and corrosion inhibitors.
+SRBs can cause a number of significant problems for fire sprinkler systems and have been well documented as the most aggressive contributor of corrosion within fire sprinkler systems.
+SRB micro-organisms are difficult to detect because they are anaerobic in nature and grow deep down in biofilms (slimes) as part of a microbial community.
+The only means of removal of SRBs is a replacement of the pipe or a chemical cleaning and secondary treatment of the system with bacterial and corrosion inhibitors.
 Removal of the nutrients and bacterial contamination is the only remediation option.

 There is a misconception in the fire sprinkler industry that the application of nitrogen inerting in wet systems will eliminate Microbiological Influenced Corrosion.
 Nitrogen helps to dilute the available oxygen that may be available in the trapped air at the highest elevations of a fire sprinkler system.
 Nitrogen by itself does nothing to address the damaging effects of (UDC) Under Deposit Corrosion or Anaerobic bacteria such as SRB (Sulfate Reducing Bacteria).

-Monitoring the effectiveness of MIC mitigation measures must include corrosion monitoring in addition to any microbiological monitoring that is performed, since ultimately the goal of mitigation is to control corrosion.
-Often MIC mitigation programs are focused on measuring microbial numbers, types or activity, but is not a replacement for a ASTM corrosion monitoring program.
+Monitoring the effectiveness of MIC mitigation measures must include corrosion monitoring in addition to any microbiological monitoring that is performed since ultimately the goal of mitigation is to control corrosion.
+Often MIC mitigation programs are focused on measuring microbial numbers, types of activity, but are not a replacement for an ASTM corrosion monitoring program.

 Biocides or Biostatic Inhibitors are still the chemicals of choice when mitigating MIC; however, inhibitors usually need to be combined with a chemical cleaning program to enhance their effectiveness, especially if the biofilms and corrosion are already firmly established.
 Biostatic Corrosion inhibitors for fire sprinkler systems have proven to be effective in controlling corrosion.
 Laboratory testing has confirmed that some low-toxicity film-forming corrosion inhibitors can inhibit MIC development.